Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 interacting with the metastore (database).
 Upon approval, the application communicates with the Klaw Cluster API application.

-Security: The communication between APIs in the Governance Layer and the Cluster Layer is highly secure.
+Security: The communication between APIs in the governance layer and the cluster layer is highly secure.
 JWT token-based authentication is used to ensure that no external user can interact directly with it.

-User Roles and Permissions: Every user in Klaw is associated with a role and a set of permissions.
+User roles and permissions: Every user in Klaw is associated with a role and a set of permissions.
 Additionally, users can be part of multiple teams and have the flexibility to switch between them.

-- Cluster layer The Cluster Layer is the second Java application within Klaw.
+- Cluster layer: The cluster layer is the second Java application within Klaw.
-  Communication: This layer is a Java application that communicates with the Governance Layer and Apache Kafka clusters (Kafka, Schema Registry, Kafka Connect).
+  Communication: This layer is a Java application that communicates with the governance layer and Apache Kafka clusters (Kafka,
+  Schema Registry, Kafka Connect).

 - User interface switch: By default, users are logged into the AngularJS-based interface.
-However, they have the option to switch to the React JS interface.
+However, they can switch to the React JS interface.
 Building React assets requires npm, pnpm, and node.

 - Metastore Klaw organizes data in the database into three categories:

-Admin data: Comprises users, roles, permissions, teams, tenants, clusters, environments, properties and other product related details.
+Administrator data: Comprises users, roles, permissions, teams, tenants, clusters, environments, properties and other product related details.

-Core data: Comprises Topics, ACLs, Schemas and Connector configurations.
+Core data: Comprises topics, ACLs, schemas and connector configurations.

-Requests data: Comprises requests of Topics, ACLs, Schemas and Connectors.
+Requests data: Comprises requests of topics, ACLs, schemas and connectors.

 - Cache Klaw stores most frequently queried data in a local cache to for improved performance and user experience.
 This effectively reduces